How to Install Self Adhesive Stick on Vinyl Floor Tiles Guide

 The number of tiles required to cover small areas are shown below in the following format:

 - For each tile of approximate size 30.5cm x 30.5cm (12inch x 12inch)

 - A carton contains 45 tiles covering approximately 4.2 square meters (m2)

 4.2 = 45

-- If Each tile is 45.7cm x 45.7cm (17.99inch x 17.99inch)
+- For each tile of approximate size 45.7cm x 45.7cm (17.99inch x 17.99inch)